LokimuKH19/DRQI/Validation-Nuclear Engineering/Readme.md

 L' u = \lambda' u.
 $$

-As a result, the current DRQI framework—originally developed for standard eigenvalue problems—remains directly applicable to a wide range of physically meaningful scenarios where $Q$ is constant.
+As a result, the current DRQI framework `DRQI_Laplace2d.py` for standard eigenvalue problems remains directly applicable to a wide range of physically meaningful scenarios where $Q$ is constant, outputting $\lambda'$.
+But what should do to directly obtain $\lambda$ in  occasions?
 The flexibility of the loss function formulation also allows for future extension to non-trivial $Q$ operators, where $u^{k-1}$ means the trail function at the ${k-1}$ th step.
 (Why can't GitHub render bottom brackets properly... (・∀・(・∀・(・∀・*) ):

 $$
 l(\theta) = \mathbb{E}_x \bigg( L u_k(x; \theta) - (\lambda + 1)\[ \omega Q u_k(x;\theta) + (1-\omega) Q u^{k-1}(x) \] \bigg)